cboettig/labnotebook/_posts/2013-08-01-knitr-workflow-challenges.md

 ---
 layout: post
 published: false
+tags:
+- blog
+- open-science
+- workflow
+- R

 ---

+For a while now I have been using the [knitr](http://yihui.name/knitr) dynamic documentation/reproducible research software for my project workflow.
+Most discussion of dynamic documentation focuses on 'finished' products such as journal articles or reports.
+Over the past year, I have found the dynamic documentation framework to be particularly useful as I develop ideas, and remarkably more challenging to then integrate into a final paper in a way that really takes advantage of its features.
+I explain both in some detail here.

+My former workflow followed a pattern no doubt familiar to many:

 * Bash away in an R terminal, paste useful bits into an R script...
-* Write manuscript, including only figures, tables, and inline values returned from R.
+* Write manuscript separately, pasitng in figures, tables, and inline values returned from R.

+This doesn't leave much of a record of what I did or why, which is particularly frustrating when some discussion reminds me of an earlier idea.

-Start off writing a `.Rmd` file, intermixing notes to myself and code chunks.
+When I begin a new project, I start off writing a `.Rmd` file, intermixing notes to myself and code chunks.
 Chunks break up the code into conceptual elements, markdown gives me a more expressive way to write notes than comment lines do.
 Output figures, tables, and inline values inserted.
 So far so good.
 I version manage this creature in git/Github.
 Great, now I have a trackable history of what is going on, and all is well:

 1. Document my thinking and code as I go along on a single file scratch-pad
 2. Version-stamped history of what I put in and what I got out on each step of the way
 3. Rich markup with equations, figures, tables, embedded.
+4. Caching of script chunks, allowing me to tweak and rerun an analysis without having to execute the whole script.
+While we can of course duplicate that behavior with careful save and load commands in a script, in knitr this comes for free.

 ### Two kinds of trouble.